jacquescoetzee202/portfolio/infrastructure/azure/README.md

-# IAC to run Porfolio site in Azure
+# IAC to run Portfolio site in Azure

 Terraform has been used to create the infrastructure as code for my portfolio website to run within the cloud.
-This allows for the applicaiton to be quickly created and destroyed in a repeatable mannor.
+This allows for the application to be quickly created and destroyed in a repeatable manor.

 ## To create the Azure App Service to host the site follow these steps